ritza-co/CodeCapsules/serverlessFirstSteps/Customizing-your-domain-on-CC/Customizing-your-domain-on-codecapsules.md

 4. Checkout by clicking the shopping cart at the top right of the screen.

-5. Decide how many years you would like to host the domain, and press the Checkout button.
+5. Decide how many years you'd like to host the domain, and press the Checkout button.

 Follow the prompts to create an account and purchase your domain.
 After purchasing, view the domain by: